julbinb/julbinb.github.io/index.md

 </a>
 My research focuses on **programming languages**, in particular, their design, semantics, and correctness.
+Recently, I have been working on program analysis techniques for combining over- and under-approximate reasoning in the context of symbolic execution.
-My most recent work was about formalizing aspects of the {{site.data.links.mdlinks.julialang}} language.
+My thesis work was about formalizing aspects of the {{site.data.links.mdlinks.julialang}} language.
 {% include jump-button.html link="#research" name="Research" %}
 {% include link-button.html name="CV [pdf]" link="/files/cv.pdf" small="true" %}